 FLORIDA KEYS HISTORY AND DISCOVERY CENTER

 There’s something for visitors of all ages here, and kids and adults alike enjoy the exhibits.
-Spanning an area of 7,500 square feet, this facility teaches visitors about everything that encompasses the Keys, its people, life and history.
+Spanning an area of 7,500 square feet, this facility teaches you about everything that encompasses the Keys, its people, life and history.

 LONG KEY STATE PARK

-With captivating views of the ocean, and delicious eats, it’s no wonder Lazy Days was voted best overall restaurant by locals.
+With views of the ocean, and delicious eats, it’s no wonder Lazy Days was voted best overall restaurant by locals.

 DAY TRIP TO KEY LARGO